emf-creaf/medfate/articles/intro/UnderstandingInputs.md

 Models included in `medfate` were primarily designed to be ran on **forest inventory plots**.
-In this kind of data, the vegetation of a sampled area is often described by several records of woody plants (trees and shrubs) along with their size and species identity.
+In this kind of data, the vegetation of a sampled area is often described by several records of plants (trees, shrubs and herbs) along with their size and species identity.
 Forest plots in `medfate` are assumed to be in a data structure that follows closely the Spanish national forest inventory, but is simple enough to so that other forest sampling schemes can be mapped onto it.